MrYoungDS/DSp4Postfix/README.md

 # `DSp3Postfix`

-# Post-Fix Evaluator
+# Postfix Evaluator

 ## Overview
-For this assignment, you will be implementing a Post Fix Evaluator to perform basic arithmetic.
+For this assignment, you will be implementing a Postfix Evaluator to perform basic arithmetic.
 This assignment is based off material in Chapter 3 and Chapter 4 in the Java Software Structures textbook by Lewis & Chase.